What is the foundation level?

 - Using the results, the individual techniques, in order to introduce change and construct new sequences;

 An example of deconstruction and practice: When I participated in competitive sparring as a child, I realized that a certain movement sequence is actually an advantage.
 Trying it myself, I failed.
-Later I did the natural thing for many martial-artists – took this sequence apart: gliding step, forward punch, and spin-kick while diving down.
-Deconstruction was followed by practice.
+Later I did the natural thing for many martial-artists - took this sequence apart: gliding step, forward punch, and spin-kick while diving.
+Practice followed deconstruction.
 Most of the components of this sequence were easy, but the spin-kick combined with the fall was complicated, so I concentrated on that crux.
 Understanding needs on the higher levels should induce systematic practice at the foundation level of those techniques that constitute an advantage.

 Reasons for focusing practice on individual techniques